Stephanie Borowicz

-Stephanie Paige Borowicz is an American politician currently serving as a Republican member of the Pennsylvania House of Representatives for the 76th district since January 1, 2019.
-She is the first woman to represent the 76th district.
+Stephanie Paige Borowicz (born 1977) is an American politician currently serving as a Republican member of the Pennsylvania House of Representatives for the 76th district since 2019.

 Early life and education

-Borowicz was raised in Orlando, Florida and graduated from Altamonte Christian School in 1995.
-She received a BA in Liberal Studies with a minor in Bible Studies from Vanguard University in 1999.
+Borowicz was born on March 23, 1977, in Orlando, Florida.
+She graduated from Altamonte Christian School in 1995.
+Borowicz earned a bachelor of arts degree in liberal studies with a minor in Bible studies from Vanguard University, a private Christian university in Orange County, California.
 She worked as an elementary school teacher and as president of a non-profit organization.
-She moved to Clinton County, Pennsylvania in 2009.
+She moved to Clinton County, Pennsylvania, in 2009.

-Career
+Political career

-Borowicz was elected to the Pennsylvania House of Representatives for the 76th district in 2018, defeating Mike Hanna Jr., the son of Mike Hanna, Sr. who served as state Representative for the 76th district for the previous 30 years.
+Borowicz first ran for the Pennsylvania House of Representatives in 2016, challenging longtime incumbent Mike Hanna.
+She would lose that election.
+In 2018, Hanna decided against seeking re-election.
+Hanna's son Mike Hanna Jr. ran in his stead, but would lose to Borowicz by around 1,500 votes.
+Borowicz was re-elected in 2020 and 2022.

-Borowicz gained national attention when she gave an invocation at the start of a state house session in which she invoked Jesus 13 times, praised Trump, praised Israel, and said, "at the name of Jesus, every knee will bend."
+Borowicz garnered national attention when she gave an invocation at the start of a state house session in which she invoked Jesus 13 times, praised President Donald Trump, praised Israel, and said, "at the name of Jesus, every knee will bend."
 The prayer was given on the same day that Movita Johnson-Harrell was sworn in as the first Muslim woman to serve in the chamber.
 Johnson-Harrel criticized the invocation as "weaponized prayer" and as an example of Islamophobia.
 Borowicz brushed off the criticism in an interview with Todd Starnes on Fox News Radio, saying she prayed in the same manner she always prayed.
 She claimed that people were offended because "there's power in the name of Jesus."

-In May 2019, a man in a shirt with the name and logo of The American Guard took a selfie with Borowicz at a pro-gun rally in Harrisburg, Pennsylvania.
-This caused some controversy due to The American Guard being an organization "which anti-hate organizations describe as having ties to white supremacists."
+In May 2019, a man in a shirt with the name and logo of the American Guard took a selfie with Borowicz at a pro-gun rally in Harrisburg.
+Borowicz's photo-op elicited criticism from the Anti-Defamation League who requested Borowicz apologize for the picture due to the American Guard's ties to white supremacy.
+She would issue a statement, but did not make mention of the American Guard or its ideology, "We do not, nor should we, require ID or background checks as a condition for being photographed with the people of Pennsylvania — our constituents!
+The many photos taken of me at this year’s Rally to Protect Your Right to Keep and Bear Arms are no different.”